City Hall Hire Skyler Henry Prompts Unusual Promise Of No Threat To Colleagues Safety

 Henry was hired for a communications position on Valenzuela’s staff.

 CBS13 reached out to Henry to hear his take on this city hall concern.
-He did not respond to the requests for a comment.MORE NEWS: Fix 99 Project Ends, Highway 99 Back Open In Sacramento
+He did not respond to the requests for a comment.MORE NEWS: Ford Maverick: Hybrid Truck 'Challenges Status Quo, Stereotypes' Of Pickups, Expert Says